Hi, The following is my contest speech. The title is “Pay it Forward and Make a Difference!”

 All children need love and care!
-They should have their basic rights and have the chance to receive proper education.
+They should have their basic rights and have the chance to receive a proper education.

 Make a difference!

-Some people may think…Yes, the poor children are indeed very unfortunate.
+Some people may think…Yes, poor children are indeed very unfortunate.
 But it is impossible for just one person to change the world!
 Our ugly world is like that… It is a fact even though it is cruel.
 How can one person alone change the world?
 It is impossible…